OpenZeppelin/openzeppelin-contracts/docs/access-control.md

 So clean!
 By splitting concerns this way, we can define more granular levels of permission, which was lacking in the _ownership_ approach to access control.
 Note that an account may have more than one role, if desired.

-OpenZeppelin uses `Roles` extensively with predefined contracts that encode rules for each specific role: [`ERC20Mintable`](api/token/ERC20#erc20mintable) uses the [`MinterRole`](api/access#minterrole) to determine who can mint tokens, [`WhitelistCrowdsale`](api/crowdsale#whitelistcrowdsale) uses both [`WhitelistAdminRole`](api/access#whitelistadminrole) and [`WhitelistedRole`](api/access#whitelistedrole) to create a set of accounts that can purchase tokens, etc.
+OpenZeppelin uses `Roles` extensively with predefined contracts that encode rules for each specific role.
+A few examples are: [`ERC20Mintable`](api/token/ERC20#erc20mintable) which uses the [`MinterRole`](api/access#minterrole) to determine who can mint tokens, and [`WhitelistCrowdsale`](api/crowdsale#whitelistcrowdsale) which uses both [`WhitelistAdminRole`](api/access#whitelistadminrole) and [`WhitelistedRole`](api/access#whitelistedrole) to create a set of accounts that can purchase tokens.

-This flexibility allows for interesting setups: for example, a [`MintedCrowdsale`](api/crowdsale#mintedcrowdsale) expects to be given the `MinterRole` of an `ERC20Mintable` in order to work, but the token contract could also extend [`ERC20Pausable`](api/token/ERC20#erc20pausable) and assign the [`PauserRole`](api/access#pauserrole) to a DAO that serves as a contingency mechanism in case e.g. a vulnerability is discovered in the contract code.
-Limiting what each component of a system is able to do is usually a good idea.
+This flexibility allows for interesting setups: for example, a [`MintedCrowdsale`](api/crowdsale#mintedcrowdsale) expects to be given the `MinterRole` of an `ERC20Mintable` in order to work, but the token contract could also extend [`ERC20Pausable`](api/token/ERC20#erc20pausable) and assign the [`PauserRole`](api/access#pauserrole) to a DAO that serves as a contingency mechanism in case a vulnerability is discovered in the contract code.
+Limiting what each component of a system is able to do is known as the [principle of least privilege](https://en.wikipedia.org/wiki/Principle_of_least_privilege), and is a good security practice.

 ## Usage in OpenZeppelin

-You'll notice that none of the OpenZeppelin contracts use `Ownable` - `Roles` is a prefferred solution, because it provides the user of the library with enough flexibility to adapt the provided contracts to their needs.
+You'll notice that none of the OpenZeppelin contracts use `Ownable`. `Roles` is a prefferred solution, because it provides the user of the library with enough flexibility to adapt the provided contracts to their needs.

 There are some cases, though, where there's a direct relationship between contracts.
 For example, [`RefundableCrowdsale`](api/crowdsale#refundablecrowdsale) deploys a [`RefundEscrow`](api/payment#refundescrow) on construction, to hold its funds.
 For those cases, we'll use [`Secondary`](api/ownership#secondary) to create a _secondary_ contract that allows a _primary_ contract to manage it.
 You could also think of these as _auxiliary_ contracts.